J. J. Sakurai

-Jun John Sakurai (桜井 純, Sakurai Jun) was a Japanese–American particle physicist and theorist.
+Jun John Sakurai (桜井 純, Sakurai Jun) was a Japanese–American theoretical particle physicist.

 While a graduate student at Cornell University, Sakurai independently discovered the V-A theory of weak interactions.

 He authored the popular graduate text Modern Quantum Mechanics (1985, published posthumously) and other texts such as Invariance Principles and Elementary Particles (1964) and Advanced Quantum Mechanics (1967).

 Life and career

 J. J. Sakurai was born in Tokyo in 1933 and moved to the United States when he was a high school student.
 He studied physics at Harvard and Cornell, where he proposed his theory of weak interactions.
 After receiving his PhD from Cornell in 1958 he joined the faculty at University of Chicago, becoming a full professor in 1964.
 In 1970, Sakurai moved to the University of California, Los Angeles.

 As a graduate student, he proposed the V−A theory of weak interactions, independently of Robert Marshak, George Sudarshan, Richard Feynman, and Murray Gell-Mann.
 In 1960, he published a paper on the theory of strong interactions based on Abelian and non-Abelian (Yang-Mills) gauge invariance.

 In that paper, he also pioneered the vector meson dominance model of hadron dynamics.

 Sakurai died from an aneurysm in 1982 during a visit to CERN.